 As eco-friendly cremation goes mainstream, several myths have surfaced.
 It is important to separate viral marketing from scientific reality.

-The "Mushroom Suit" Fallacy
+The "Mushroom Suit" Question

 The DNA Myth